Skip to main content

 This creates a tripartite relationship between you, your employer, and the vendor, each with distinct roles and responsibilities.
 The vendor, in many cases, becomes the primary custodian of your data, and their internal policies, as well as their contractual obligations to your employer, dictate how your information is handled post-employment.

 The contractual agreements between your employer and the wellness vendor are the bedrock of data governance in this context.
-These agreements should, in theory, specify the schedule, the process for de-identifying data for analytical purposes, and the secure destruction of data once the retention period has expired.
+These agreements should, in theory, specify the data retention schedule, the process for de-identifying data for analytical purposes, and the secure destruction of data once the retention period has expired.

 However, the specifics of these agreements are rarely transparent to employees.
 This lack of transparency can be a source of significant anxiety, as it leaves you in the dark about the long-term fate of your personal health information.